New Mexico: Economy

 Oil and gas production, the entertainment industry, high tech scientific research, tourism, and government spending are important drivers of the state economy.
 The state government has an elaborate system of tax credits and technical assistance to promote job growth and business investment, especially in new technologies.
+In 2025, 99.0% of businesses in the state were small businesses and employed 53.3% of its work force.

-As of 2021, New Mexico's gross domestic product was over $95 billion, compared to roughly $80 billion in 2010.
+In 2025, New Mexico's gross domestic product was $152.778 billion compared to roughly $80 billion in 2010.
 State GDP peaked in 2019 at nearly $99 billion but declined in the face of the COVID-19 pandemic.
-In 2021, the per capita personal income was slightly over $45,800, compared to $31,474 in 2007; it was the third lowest in the country after West Virginia and Mississippi.
+New Mexico's per capita personal income was $61,645 in 2025 compared to $31,474 in 2007; it was the third lowest in the country after West Virginia and Mississippi.
 The percentage of persons below the poverty level has largely plateaued in the 21st century, from 18.4% in 2005 to 18.2% in 2021.
+As of May 2025, the state's unemployment rate was 4.2%.

 Traditionally dependent on resource extraction, ranching, and railroad transportation, New Mexico has increasingly shifted towards services, high-end manufacturing, and tourism.
-Since 2017, the state has seen a steady rise in the number of annual visitors, culminating in a record-breaking 39.2 million tourists in 2021, which had a total economic income of $10 billion.
+Since 2017, the state has seen a steady rise in the number of annual visitors, peaking in 2021 at 39.2 million tourists, who had an economic impact of $10 billion.
 New Mexico has also seen greater investment in media and scientific research.